Maggie Millar

 Maggie Millar (born 6 January 1941) is an Australian actress, artist and writer.
-She has a distinguished acting career in theatre and in radio and television, she is best known for her roles in television series including cult drama Prisoner as Marie Winter and Neighbours as Reverent Rosie, among many.
+She has a distinguished acting career in theatre and in radio and television, she is best known for her roles in television series including cult drama Prisoner as Marie Winter and Neighbours as Reverend Rosie, among many.

 Early life and education

 Millar was born in Strathfield, New South Wales, Australia.
 She was an adopted child, though not aware of the fact until she was 17.

 After winning a scholarship to a small drama school in Sydney, Millar toured Australia with a professional theatre company.
 In 1961, she joined the English Old Vic Company when they toured Australia with Vivien Leigh.

-Moving to London, England, Millar won a further scholarship to train at the Royal Academy of Dramatic Art.gaining the Gertrude Lawrence award in her graduation year. and the Erik Award (an annual drama critics' award for professional theatre in Melbourne) for Best Actress in 1967.
+Moving to London, England, Millar won a further scholarship to train at the Royal Academy of Dramatic Art. gaining the Gertrude Lawrence award in her graduation year. and the Erik Award (an annual drama critics' award for professional theatre in Melbourne) for Best Actress in 1967.